erictt/computer-science-learning/source/_posts/cs6210/spring-2023-test-3-preparation.md

 (i) [2 points] Which node did "src" make an RPC call to in the first iteration to get the new entries in the third row?
 Why?

 Node 5.
-The key-based routing reduce ~half of the distance to the destination.
+The key-based routing reduce the distance by half in each hop.
+Since the distance from node 9 to node 1 is 8, the target distance in the first hope is 4 which is node 5.

 (ii) [2 points] Which node will "src" make the next RPC call?
 Why?